bright/new-www/content/blog/top-7-trends-in-healthtech-to-watch-in-2024.md

 **The year 2024 comes with a promise of significant growth for HealthTech, following a period of stagnation.
 This growth will likely be fueled by innovations brought by Generative AI, IoT, wearables, mental HealthTech, and more.
 What can we expect from the MedTech sector?
 Read our technology trends in healthcare for 2024.**

 <div className="image">![Tech trends in healthcare 2024](../../static/images/healthtech2024trends_blog.png "Tech trends in healthcare 2024")</div>

+## HealthTech will finally shake off the post-COVID-19 hurdle

+While HealthTech was anticipated to flourish in the aftermath of COVID-19, it sadly became one of the most impacted sectors.
+Since 2021, this industry has witnessed a noticeable downturn, evident in the decline of stock values.